wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ---

 :::note Where are all the texture mods?
-WSG keeps things very light on textures, but please check out [Salamand3r's Texture Guide](https://salamand3r.fail/texture-guide) if it's something you are looking to add to your game.
+We don't really like the majority of texture mods, but feel free to check out [Salamand3r's Texture Guide](https://salamand3r.fail/texture-guide).
+Note that we cannot offer support for it.
 :::

 ## Visual Fixes & Optimizations